 |305.23 Non-Competition with Private Enterprise (Revised 11/26/07) (Reviewed 8/13/12)|

 |305.24 Prevention of False Claims, Fraud & Abuse in Government Funded Health Programs (Adopted 2/24/14)||305.24 A|

-The purpose of the School Food Service Program shall be to provide nutritional, balanced meals to the students of the District on a non-profit basis and to utilize the program as an instrument for the teaching of nutrition education.
+The purpose of the School Food Service Program shall be to provide nutritious, balanced meals to the students and personnel of the District on a non-profit basis and to utilize the program to teach, model, encourage, and support healthy eating.

 Scope of School Food Service Program